-In terms of dividend growth, the company's current annualized dividend of $0.68 is up 6.3% from last year.
-In the past five-year period, First Defiance Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 18.16%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-First Defiance's current payout ratio is 32%, meaning it paid out 32% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $0.68 is up 36% from last year.
+In the past five-year period, First Defiance Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.64%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+First Defiance's current payout ratio is 29%.
+This means it paid out 29% of its trailing 12-month EPS as dividend.

-FDEF is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $2.32 per share, which represents a year-over-year growth rate of 4.04%.
+Earnings growth looks solid for FDEF for this fiscal year.
+The Zacks Consensus Estimate for 2018 is $2.21 per share, representing a year-over-year earnings growth rate of 25.57%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that FDEF is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, FDEF presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report